Cisco Compliance Audit

 - Policy-as-data in YAML: Every check can be enabled or disabled

-- Role-aware logic: Access vs core vs SD-WAN vs industrial behavior
+- Role-aware logic: Access vs core vs SD-WAN vs industrial behaviour

 - Port-intent classification: ACCESS, TRUNK_UPLINK, TRUNK_DOWNLINK, TRUNK_ENDPOINT, UNUSED, ROUTED, and more